Khattar govt wins trust vote comfortably | Politics

 He said farmers from several states including Uttarakhand, Madhya Pradesh, Punjab, Rajasthan, Uttar Pradesh and Haryana are sitting on various border points of Delhi.

-Hooda claimed it was the BJP-JJP government which stopped farmers, used water cannons and even dug roads so that they could not march towards Delhi in November.
+Hooda claimed it was the BJP-JJP government that stopped farmers, used water cannons and even dug roads so that they could not march towards Delhi in November.

 ''The government should know it cannot break farmers by such tactics,'' he said.